Death of Savita Halappanavar: Political response in 2012

-A week after the story broke, while the investigations were still ongoing, Taoiseach Enda Kenny stated: "I don't think we should say anything about this until we are in possession of all the facts."
+A week after the story broke, Taoiseach Enda Kenny stated, "I don't think we should say anything about this until we are in possession of all the facts."

-Prior to publication of the reports, the Minister for Health, James Reilly, said that the public must not pre-judge the situation and further said that he was awaiting the results of the investigations, adding he had no evidence to suggest a so-called "Catholic ethos" at the University Hospital that prevented Halappanavar's life from being saved by a medical termination.
+Minister for Health James Reilly said that the public must not pre-judge the situation and that he was awaiting the results of the investigations, adding he had no evidence of a "Catholic ethos" at the University Hospital that prevented Halappanavar's life from being saved by a medical termination.
 He also stated that an inquiry into Halappanavar's death must stand up to international scrutiny.
+On 18 December, after a panel of experts submitted its report to the parliament recommending that "the government legislate the issue in order to clarify what the current laws actually do and do not permit", Reilly stated, "We will clarify in legislation and regulation what is available by way of treatment to a woman when a pregnancy gives rise to a threat to a woman's life."

-Brian Walsh, a Fine Gael TD for Galway West, said that Galway University Hospital had carried out terminations in recent years in accordance with the judgement by the Supreme Court in the X case and with the guidelines of the Irish Medical Council.
-He said that the University Hospital was not run or managed by any (Catholic) religious orders and did not have a so-called "Catholic ethos".
+Brian Walsh, a Fine Gael TD for Galway West, said that Galway University Hospital had carried out terminations in recent years in accordance with the judgement in the X Case and the guidelines of the Irish Medical Council.
+He said that the University Hospital was not run or managed by any (Catholic) religious orders and did not have a "Catholic ethos".

 Fianna Fáil leader Micheál Martin said that Halappanavar's death was tragic and harrowing.
-Martin said that Ireland had always aimed for a low death rate during pregnancy but that this was "cold comfort" to Halappanavar and her surviving family and relatives.
-He said that an independent inquiry was needed, with experts from outside the country to establish the full circumstances.
-He also responded on 17 November, saying that "legislating for the X case would not have stopped [the death of Savita Halappanavar]".
-On 18 December 2012, after a panel of experts submitted its report to the Parliament recommending "the government legislate the issue in order to clarify what the current laws actually do and do not permit", Ireland's then Minister of Health, James Reilly, stated "We will clarify in legislation and regulation what is available by way of treatment to a woman when a pregnancy gives rise to a threat to a woman's life."
+Martin said that Ireland had always prioritised a low death rate during pregnancy, but that this was "cold comfort" to Halappanavar and her surviving family.
+He called for an independent inquiry with experts from outside the country to establish the full circumstances.
+On 17 November he said that "legislating for the X Case would not have stopped [the death of Savita Halappanavar]".